Get Ahead of Prostate Problems — 5 Proven Methods to Safeguard Your Health

 The best source of vitamin D is wild, cold water fish, such as salmon and sardines.
 Cod liver oil is an exceptionally good source as well.
 Egg yolks are also rich in the vitamin.

 Mushrooms also provide a boost of vitamin D, particularly shiitake.
-One study in the International Journal of Medicinal Mushrooms found that three specific medicinal mushrooms — reishi, shiitake, and maitake — are a particularly packed with vitamin Dwhen exposed to sunlight.
+One study in the International Journal of Medicinal Mushrooms found that three specific medicinal mushrooms — reishi, shiitake, and maitake — are particularly packed with vitamin D when exposed to sunlight.
 “Sun-exposed mushrooms may be an excellent dietary response for addressing the significant world-wide incidence of vitamin D deficiency,” say the researchers.6

 5. Master Stress Management